 The “Turo take” is the percentage of the trip price that Turo retains to help it run smoothly, and covers the costs Turo incurs for taking on the financial responsibility for any potential damage to your vehicle, and other expenses, including the operational costs to run the platform, as well as marketing and advertising costs to drive demand.

-* The liability insurance from Aioi Nissay Dowa Insurance UK Ltd. is secured through Turo broker Aon UK Ltd. Aioi Nissay Dowa Insurance and Aon are regulated by the Financial Conduct Authority.
+* The third-party auto liability insurance from Aioi Nissay Dowa Insurance UK Ltd. is secured through Turo broker Aon UK Ltd. Aioi Nissay Dowa Insurance and Aon are regulated by the Financial Conduct Authority.
 Terms, conditions, and exclusions apply.
-Liability coverage is up to £20,000,000 for all host protection plans and eligible physical damage up to £100,000.

-** Contractual reimbursement for a portion of physical damage to your vehicle is not insurance.
-Turo will reimburse hosts for eligible physical damage costs in excess of the deductible up to £10,000, subject to terms and exclusions.
-Any cost of repair over £10,000 but up to the actual cash value of the vehicle or £100,000 is covered by Aioi Nissay Dowa Insurance.
+** Reimbursement for physical damage to your vehicle is not insurance but an agreement between hosts and Turo to allocate financial responsibility.
+Turo will reimburse hosts for eligible physical damage costs in excess of the deductible up to up to the actual cash value of the vehicle or £100,000.

 *** Only available to hosts with a single car listed on the Turo platform.
 Other conditions and limits apply.